-- 3. Rules 4-5 of this Article are to be read in accordance with the remainder of this Article. - 4.
-A request for review by any person or body affected by a judicial decision
+- Rules 4-5 of this Article are to be read in accordance with the remainder of this Article. - 4.
+A request for review by any person or body affected by a judicial decision of a GJ (where no Appeal Committee was available at the Event to hear an appeal) or an Appeal Committee under Rules 9.9, 9.10, 19 or 34 of Article 139 will proceed to a hearing in front of the JC if, no later than 10 working days after the date that the decision of the GJ or Appeal Committee was issued, the notice of request for review: - a. is in writing and signed by a party affected by the decision of the GJ or Appeal Committee and submitted to ESNZ; - i. it can be submitted and signed by a legal guardian in the case of a party under the age of 18. - b. sets out the grounds of review (as per Rule 5 of this Article); and - c. is accompanied by a filing fee of \$500 paid by cash or cheque or a bank transaction confirmation that \$500 has been paid by direct credit to the FSNZ bank account - 5.
+The role of the JC when reviewing a decision is to: - a. review the process used by the GJ or Appeal Committee (the decision-maker) to reach the decision to which the review relates; - b. determine whether there were procedural errors or flaws in the decision maker's process; - c. determine whether the decision-maker's decision breached principles of natural justice; - d. determine whether, in law, it was not open to the decision-maker to reach the decision reached or the decision was not one that the decision-maker, acting reasonably could make; and - e. determine whether there is substantial new evidence, which was not available at the time of the decision-maker's hearing (for the

-- a. is in writing and signed by a party affected by the decision of the GJ or Appeal Committee and submitted to ESNZ; - i. it can be submitted and signed by a legal guardian in the case of a party under the age of 18. - b. sets out the grounds of review (as per Rule 5 of this Article); and - c. is accompanied by a filing fee of \$500 paid by cash or cheque or a bank transaction confirmation that \$500 has been paid by direct credit to the FSNZ bank account - 5.
-The role of the JC when reviewing a decision is to: - a. review the process used by the GJ or Appeal Committee (the decision-maker) to reach the decision to which the review relates; - b. determine whether there were procedural errors or flaws in the decision maker's process; - c. determine whether the decision-maker's decision breached principles of natural justice: - d. determine whether, in law, it was not open to the decision-maker to reach the decision reached or the decision was not one that the decision-maker, acting reasonably could make; and - e. determine whether there is substantial new evidence, which was not available at the time of the decision-maker's hearing (for the avoidance of doubt, if the evidence was available but was simply not presented at the initial hearing, this is not "new evidence"). - 6.
-If the JC makes a decision under Rules 5(b), 5(c), 5(d) or 5(e) of this Article against the decision-maker, the JC will consider the matter on its merits and: - a. affected parties will be entitled to make submissions regarding these merits; and - b. the JC may impose penalties as per Rules 23-30 of Article 139.
+- avoidance of doubt, if the evidence was available but was simply not presented at the initial hearing, this is not "new evidence"). - 6.
+If the JC makes a decision under Rules 5(b), 5(c), 5(d) or 5(e) of this Article against the decision-maker, the JC will consider the matter on its merits and: - a. affected parties will be entitled to make submissions regarding these merits; and - b. the JC may impose penalties as per Rules 24-31 of Article 139.